user1095108/cairowidget/README.md

 # cairowidget
 This code illustrates one possible way to use cairo in your FLTK and Qt projects.
 It does not require support for cairo or SVG to be compiled into FLTK or Qt and shows an alternative way to render SVG using cairo and NanoSVG.

 I also explored support for cairo's OpenGL backend (`Cairo_Gl_Window`).
-This could make for fast renders of large interactive GUI controls, but the backend has considerable bugs.
+This could make for fast renders of large interactive GUI controls, but the backend had considerable bugs.

 Qt markedly outperforms FLTK in rendering performance.